Are You Adequately Protected?

 2. Understand Coverage Types

-Property insurance typically includes several types of coverage:
+Property insurance typically includes several types of coverage:-

 - Dwelling Coverage: Protects the structure of your home.